 In Heritage House, each classroom has doors and windows that can be opened throughout the day for fresh air.
 Each classroom has its own window AC unit and individual heater that pull in outside air.

 In Schoolhouse, each classroom has windows that can be opened throughout the day for fresh air.
 Each classroom has its own window AC unit.
 The original classrooms (those in the central wing of the building) have baseboard hot-water heaters.
 The classrooms in the modern addition to the building (those in the left wing) have individual wall heaters that pull in outside air.

-Restrooms, entrance ways, and classroom spaces will be cleaned and disinfected regularly between 10 a.m. and 2 p.m. each day.
-(Cleaning of restrooms and classroom spaces will happen when not in use by students.)
-The school buildings are cleaned each evening and this routine now includes increased attention to high touch surfaces and high traffic areas.
+The school buildings are cleaned each evening, and this routine now includes increased attention to high touch surfaces and high traffic areas.

 Water fountains will not be in use this year.
-Please be sure your child comes to school each day with a reusable water bottle.
+Please be sure your child comes to school with a reusable water bottle that is filled before school.
 We will have water coolers and filling stations available and monitored by adults for students to refill their bottles throughout the day.

 Snack and Lunch

-Snacks will happen at an appointed time in individual classrooms each morning.
-Students will be given a clean, individual brown paper bag to store their masks while eating.
+Snacks will happen at an appointed time in individual classrooms each morning or afternoon.

-At lunch, students will put their used mask away to bring home for cleaning and wear a second clean mask for the remainder of the school day.
+At lunch, students will put their used masks away to bring home for cleaning and wear a second clean mask for the remainder of the school day.

 Families must provide utensils for their children to use each day (if needed)--classroom teachers will not be able to provide utensils.
 Student lunches cannot be heated in a microwave; please plan to use a thermos for any hot lunch items.